neiljethani/neiljethani.github.io/_projects/explaining_with_realx.markdown

     The important regions identified by each explanation method  are over-layed upon each Chest X-Ray in red.
 </div>

-Based on these samples, L2X, INVASE, and BASE-X are making some pretty strange selections, which don't seem to establish the margins of the heart, the margins of the chest wall, nor the contour of the heart.
-Real-X on the other hand seems to be in line with our intuition of what should be important.
+An initial review of these samples suggests that L2X, INVASE, and BASE-X may be making some selections that don't appear to establish the margins of the heart, the margins of the chest wall, nor the contour of the heart.

-Now, lets see how they perform as mesured directly by the explanation method  and by Eval-X:
+Real-X on the other hand appears to be in line with our intuition of what should be important.
+However, we can't be sure without additional evaluation.

+Now, lets take a look at the in-built and EVAL-X evaluation metrics:
 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">
         <img class="img-fluid rounded" src="{{ '/assets/img/cxr_results.png' | relative_url }}" alt="" title="CXR results"/>